What is a Riad? Difference between Riad and Hotel in Morocco

 • Chefchaouen: In the blue city of Chefchaouen, Riads mirror the serene and artistic spirit of the town with their calming blue interiors and mountain views.

-Cozy alleyway in a Chefchaouen riad painted in distinctive blue, featuring traditional Moroccan decor and a serene atmosphere.
+Riad, Cozy alleyway in a Chefchaouen riad painted in distinctive blue Moroccan decor.

 Traditional Chefchaouen Riad with Iconic Blue Decor